PeggyFan/telco_Churn_genai/README.md

 - business-impact / ROI thresholding utilities to pick operating points

 The goal is to show how generative AI (for synthetic feedback) and small NLP models can be incorporated into a churn prediction pipeline and how to reason about operational thresholds from a business ROI perspective.

+The html widget section for Business ROI calculator might not be visible outside a notebook/connecting to a frontend environment.

 ## Files